Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 - Supporting governance implementations such as Sociocratic principals.
 - Supporting departmental sub-circles and lead links.
 - Preparation, package and handling of undelegated work
+- Inform and provide inputs to operations and culture

-## How
+### How
+- Facillitating Sociocratic strategy and planning meetings.
 - Notion based project management to coordinate tasks and epics.
-- Facillitating Sociocratic strategy and

-- Inform and provide inputs to operations and culture

-## What
+### What
 - Articulating a revised Mission and Aim for the organization
 - Structure and membership of Board of Directors/[[Mission Circle]].
 - Developing a detailed description of the roles and the domain of the [[Mission Circle]].
 - Developing detailed descriptions of other domains and assigning lead links using Sociocratic governance meetings.

-## Where / When
+### Where / When
 - Standups: daily 30min
 - Round up: bi-weekly community call 30min facillitated by the [[Governance Circle]]